kerryboyko/yala-superfly/app/static/markdown/roadmap.md

 ### What are the immediate issues you're working on?

+- [ ] Add confirmation to email signups
 - [ ] Login via email (magic-link)
 - [ ] Forgot Password functionality